 Real Estate Tip – “Signed and Sealed” Still Makes a Difference

-In many states, including Maine, “signed and sealed” documents may be enforced for a longer period of time than documents that are not sealed.
+In many states, including ME, “signed and sealed” documents may be enforced for a longer period of time than documents that are not sealed.
 The statute of limitations for sealed documents may be 20 years, but only six years for documents without a seal.
 This means that a suit may be brought by landlord or tenant for many years longer than what is typical.
 Landlords suing for back rent may be limited to a shorter time period, too, if the lease was not signed and sealed.

 This brings us to a simple but important practice tip: Don’t rely only physical seals, paper, wax or imprinted.
 In addition to those seals, be sure to recite “this document is signed as a sealed instrument” in the body of the lease deed or other documentation.

 Today’s real estate tip is brought to you by Rick Smith, a member of Bernstein Shur’s Real Estate Practice Group.
 Stay tuned for more useful tips for real estate professionals.